-FoE-ASU modify the programmes bylaws every five years to cope with the advances in engineering technologies and/or enforcing corrective actions to face any deficiencies in the previous bylaws.
-The current enrolled students are registered on the mechatronics and automation engineering program 2013 bylaws, while the students who will register in the academic year 2019-2020 will be enrolled on the 2018 bylaws.
-For students who will be enrolled on the 2013 bylaw and want to obtain the BEng (Hons) from UEL an equivalence will be made for the courses achieved by student(s) to determined which level s/he will be enrolled at.
-As for students who will be enrolled on the 2018 bylaw and want to obtain the BEng (Hons) from UEL, they will register level UEL modules and follow either full time or part time study modes.
+FoE-ASU modify the courses bylaws every five years to cope with the advances in engineering technologies and/or enforcing corrective actions to face any deficiencies in the previous bylaws.
+The current enrolled students on the materials engineering Course are registered on the 2013 bylaws, while the students who will register in the academic year 2019-2020 will be enrolled on the 2018 bylaws.
+For students enrolled on the 2013 bylaw who want to complete the BEng (Hons) from UEL, an equivalence will be made for the module(s) components achieved by student(s) to determine which level s/he will be enrolled at.
+As for students who will register level UEL modules and follow either full time or part time study modes.